 top of page

-• 10 min read
+• 5 min read

-Watching your preschool graduate walk across a makeshift stage is a heartwarming and surreal moment.
+Watching your tiny graduate walk across a makeshift stage is a heartwarming and surreal moment.
 It's your little one’s first graduation ceremony!
 Whether it’s from preschool into kindergarten, or Kinder up to those elementary years – these early graduations mark the end of one special chapter in their development and the beginning of a new and exciting journey.

 For your kindergarten graduation or preschool graduation celebrate with a home ceremony.

-Hosting a Mini Graduation Party at Home
+Host a Mini Graduation Party at Home

 Who needs an auditorium full of strangers blocking your view when you can host an adorable, mini-graduation party right in your living room or backyard!